GoogleCloudPlatform/podcast/site/content/post/episode-1-we-got-a-podcast/index.md

 FRANCESC: Yeah, that's cool.
 MARK: That's pretty cool.
 FRANCESC: That's pretty cool, isn't it?
 And so yeah, and what about the main content?
-MARK: So we built the podcast for Google Cloud Platform, strangely enough, on Google Cloud Platform.
+MARK: So we built the podcast for Google Cloud, strangely enough, on Google Cloud.
 FRANCESC: That's true.
-MARK: So why don't we have a chat about what we did to build that, and, sort of, let people know how they could even build their own podcasts on top of Google Cloud Platform.
+MARK: So why don't we have a chat about what we did to build that, and, sort of, let people know how they could even build their own podcasts on top of Google Cloud.
 If that's something they want to do.
 FRANCESC: Yeah, that sounds like a good idea.
 And actually, just to give a little bit of context about how this idea came up to be, so some months ago I was chatting with Mark about the idea of having a podcast, and we basically planned everything out.
 We decided everything that had to be done, and then I went on a month of travelling and Mark implemented all of this.
 So basically, rather than us explaining how we did it, it's going to be more like me asking Mark how he did it.
 And I hope I will be learning some stuff from that today.
 MARK: Okay.
 Okay, we can do that.
 That sounds great.
 FRANCESC: Cool.
 So first, what is a podcast?
 Like, what are the pieces in a podcast?